 To enhance policing legitimacy and to strengthen and maintain trust between and among APD and the community, the City Council appointed an Independent Community Policing Review Board.
 The Board provides timely, fair and objective reviews of administrative investigations conducted by the Independent Policing Auditor and APD as well as the Independent Policing Auditor's evaluation of policing policies, practices, procedures, and outcomes in Alexandria.
-The Independent Policing Auditor and the Board also recommend meaningful assessments and corrective recommendations intended to remedy discriminatory practices, including racial and social inequities; ensure the protection of all communities through recommended actions and reform, including in the criminal justice system; and recommend strategies for effectively implementing these reforms in our community.
+The Board also recommends meaningful assessments and corrective recommendations intended to remedy discriminatory practices, including racial and social inequities; ensures the protection of all communities through recommended actions and reform, including in the criminal justice system; and recommends strategies for effectively implementing these reforms in our community.